 Live greenery always adds some vibrancy to wedding decor.
 This DIY project has you putting any potted plant of your choosing in a simple paper bag and decorating the bag with a twill tape bow.
 The bag adds a simple and organic look, and it can cover cheap plastic nursery pots.
 You can easily coordinate the bow with your wedding colors.Continue to 6 of 21 below.

 Glitter Dipped Mason Jars

 Mason jars are a popular and versatile item to use at wedding receptions.
 And this DIY project really dresses them up.
 All you need is some glue and glitter to apply to the jars and make them sparkle.
-Add some real or fake flowers, and you have an inexpensive wedding centerpiece that looks high-end.Continue to 7 of 21 below.
+Add some real or fake flowers, and you have a cheap wedding centerpiece that looks high-end.Continue to 7 of 21 below.

 07 of 21

 Here's a unique wedding centerpiece design that uses citrus fruit as a vase for flowers.
-Simply cut a small circle into the top of a grapefruit or an orange, take out about 2 inches deep of the flesh, and replace it with a piece of craft foam.
+Simply cut a small circle into the top of a grapefruit or an orange, remove about two inches deep of the flesh, and replace it with a piece of craft foam.
 Then, stick flower stems into the foam for a centerpiece that smells amazing with citrus and floral notes.Continue to 8 of 21 below.

 08 of 21